Real Estate

 Enterprise Partnerships

-Real estate marketplaces like Redin and Zillow offer an incredible amount of information online for home buyers.
+Real estate marketplaces like Redfin and Zillow offer a wealth of information online for home buyers.
 But the most important information buyers are looking for is home photos.
 Our brains are wired to prefer images, and photos are highly effective at influencing buyers.
-Studies show that listings with professional photography sell faster and for more compared to properties without professional photography.
+Studies show that listings with professional photography sell faster and for more than those without.

 Guided video tours

 Not every room or feature of a house makes it into a home’s online gallery.
-Video tours help buyers fill in these gaps and can help highlight details such as how rooms connect to each other, or how a room looks while moving around.
-Video tours provide excellent information without needing to browse through hundreds of photos or large blocks of text.
-Most importantly, video tours are an easy way for buyers to engage with a home that requires even less effort than viewing images in a gallery.
+Video tours help buyers fill in these gaps and can highlight details such as how rooms connect to each other or how a room looks as you move around.
+Video tours provide excellent information without requiring you to browse hundreds of photos or large blocks of text.
+Most importantly, video tours are an easy way for buyers to engage with a home, requiring even less effort than viewing images in a gallery.

-Video tours are also great for real estate agents to make home buying more personal.
-Agents can connect with buyers through videos, and this helps build trust and generates more online leads.
-A good walk-through video can be entertaining and informative, and leaves a strong first impression of a property that makes it more likely buyers will revisit the listing in the future.
+Video tours are also great for real estate agents to make the home-buying process more personal.
+Agents can connect with buyers through videos, and this helps build trust and generate more online leads.
+A good walk-through video can be entertaining and informative, leaving a strong first impression of a property and making it more likely buyers will revisit the listing in the future.

 This great example by The Tanya Eklund Group shows how effective video tours can be at selling homes online.